PCB Assembly Graphic

 An injection molded prototype is a production-equivalent plastic part made using the same injection molding materials and processes that will be used in mass production.
 The difference between prototype and production injection molded parts lies only in the construction of the tooling and the number of cavities in the tool.

 Production injection molds are CNC machined from hardened stainless steel.
 Prototype injection molds are typically made in aluminum or brass; the metal is softer and can be machined more quickly (and therefore less expensively).
-While aluminum and brass are less robust than stainless steel over hundreds of thousands of molding cycles, molds constructed in these softer metals will typically still produce tens of thousands of parts and, depending on geometry, can produce many more without sacrificing dimensional accuracy.
+While an aluminum mold or a brass mold is less robust than stainless steel over hundreds of thousands of molding cycles, molds constructed in these softer metals will typically still produce tens of thousands of parts and, depending on geometry, can produce many more without sacrificing dimensional accuracy.

 Production-equivalent plastic parts are necessary for complex designs or innovative products with many unknowns.
 While 3D printing and machining can get you part way initially, there are many reasons to then graduate to a higher fidelity, production equivalent, prototype injection molded components before committing to expensive, full-scale production tooling: